Serendipity0429/User-Trajectory-Retriever/README.md

 - **Messaging System:** A private messaging system for administrators to communicate with users.
 - **Bulletin Notifications:** Automatic notifications are sent to all users via the private messaging system whenever a new bulletin is posted.
 - **Discussion Forum:** A platform for users to ask questions, share insights, and engage in discussions related to their research and tasks.
+- **Extension Version Management:** Admins can add new extension versions, view version history, and revert to the latest version.
+- **AJAX-powered Admin Page:** The admin page now uses AJAX for filtering and sorting users and tasks, providing a smoother experience without page reloads.

 ## Recent Updates